iCHAIT/moviemon/README.md

   -i, --imdb            Sort acc. to IMDB rating.(dec) -t, --tomato          Sort acc. to Tomato Rotten rating.(dec) -g, --genre           Show movie name with its genre.
-  -a, --awards          Show movie name with awards recieved.
+  -a, --awards          Show movie name with awards received.
   -c, --cast            Show movie name with its cast.
   -d, --director        Show movie name with its director(s).
   -y, --year            Show movie name with its release date.